wisecameron/honeybadgerdemo/README.md

 sizes: <uint256>[],
 types.length === sizes.length

-types:

-1 - uint

-2 - int

-3 - bool

-4 - address

-5 - bytes32 (for special uses, uint256 is functionally identical).
+types: 1 - uint, 2 - int, 3 - bool, 4 - address, 5 - bytes32 (for special uses, uint256 is functionally identical).

-Then, you need to push an entry to the system by invoking 'push'
+• Then, you need to push an entry to the system by invoking 'push'

-Now, you can store a value to the system
+• Now, you can store a value to the system

 ie; put(1234, 1, 0)